 The result is a brain that's simultaneously understimulated (low dopamine baseline) and overstimulated (burnt-out dopamine receptors from chronic flooding).
 You feel restless, bored, and unable to enjoy things, while also feeling overwhelmed, scattered, and unable to regulate your responses.
 Your ADHD symptoms get worse.
 Focus gets harder.
 Emotional regulation deteriorates.
 The very symptoms that drove you toward porn in the first place are amplified by the porn use itself.

-Generic recovery advice often fails people with ADHD because it relies on cognitive resources that ADHD specifically impairs (sustained willpower, self-monitoring, intrinsic motivation for low-stimulation tasks).
-Here’s what works better.
+Generic recovery advice often fails people with ADHD because it relies on cognitive resources that ADHD specifically impairs: sustained willpower, self-monitoring, and intrinsic motivation for low-stimulation tasks.
+The strategies below rely more on external structure.

 Medication management